Libraries as Climate Resilience Hubs: Working with Your Community to Take Action

 Rebekkah Smith Aldrich, MLS, LEED AP, is the executive director of the Mid-Hudson Library System (MHLS) in Poughkeepsie, NY.
 Prior to this role, Rebekkah was the MHLS coordinator for library sustainability, assisting sixty-six member libraries in the areas of governance, management, funding, and facilities since 1998.
 Rebekkah is a certified Sustainable Building Advisor (NaSBA), Leadership in Energy & Environmental Design Accredited Professional (LEED AP), and holds an advanced certificate in Public Library Administration from the Palmer School of Library and Information Science at Long Island University.

 Rebekkah is the library sustainability columnist for Library Journal; author of Sustainable Thinking: Ensuring Your Library's Future in an Uncertain World and Resilience, both published by ALA Editions; and author of the Handbook for New Public Library Directors in New York State and co-author of the Handbook for Library Trustees in New York State.
 She is a Library Journal Mover & Shaker and chair of the ALA Council Committee on Sustainability.

 Important Registration Information

 Log into or create your ALA eLearning account

 An ALA eLearning account is required to register.
 Don’t have an account?
 Create one for free by going to the “Log in” menu located at the top right corner of your screen.
 No membership is required to create the account.

 Redeem your signup code to complete your registration

-Once you’ve registered for this webinar, a signup code will be added to your ALA eLearning account and emailed to you.
-Find the signup code on your signup code page, then redeem it on your account’s dashboard.
-Once this process is complete, you’ll receive further instructions to obtain your Zoom join link for this webinar.
+Once you’ve registered for this on-demand webinar, a signup code will be added to your ALA eLearning account and emailed to you.
+Find the signup code on your signup code page, then redeem it on your account’s dashboard to complete your enrollment in this on-demand webinar.